cllckn/database-management-systems/assignments/creative-exam.md

 * Write and execute queries with and without the index.
 * Provide a comparative performance analysis using PostgreSQL's EXPLAIN ANALYZE.
   * Include screenshots or statistics showing query plan, cost, and execution time.

+**Evaluation**

+As part of the evaluation, each student is required to prepare and present the following:

+- A **written report** detailing the project
+- A **presentation slide deck**
+- A **5-minute oral defense** summarizing the work
+- A **live demonstration** of the project on a personal laptop using localhost, to be shown to the committee

+- Report Guidelines

+  The **report** should provide a clear and concise explanation of your study and must include the following sections:

+  * Objective

+  Clearly state the purpose and goals of your project.
+What problem are you addressing, and what do you aim to achieve?

+  * Methodology

+  Describe the methods, tools, and technologies used in the development of your project.